About the Journal

 ○ mark up the manuscript or proof with all necessary instructions for composition or printing.

 The JNHPR strives to keep submissions free of charge, however, we require that authors pay a minimal one-time publication fee per article, in the event that it is accepted.
 Just as you would pay for transport, food, the printing of a poster, and registration to attend a conference, the JNHPR fees are the primary source of revenue that allows us to cover our costs associated with maintaining our web domain/hosting, open access system, peer-review, copyediting, typesetting, improving the visibility of your articles, and membership fees.
 That being said, opportunities to receive discounts are explained below.
 Furthermore, if you are an author wishing to publish research originating from a research conference that had their abstract book published by the JNHPR, please apply your discount coupon received at the conference.
-If after all funding avenues have been exhausted, in exceptional circumstances students who may lack the funds needed to cover the article processing fee can request an additional discount by filling out a Publishing Fee Discount Form.

 Our fee schedule is as follows: